 The Cedar Tree Foundation's grant making focuses on the following areas of concern: Sustainable Agriculture, Environmental Education, Environmental Health.
 They give particular consideration to proposals that demonstrate strong elements of environmental justice, and conservation.
 They do not accept unsolicited proposals but will consider LOI submitted by US based nonprofits.
-Clickhere for more information.
+Click here for more information.

-No new trainings this week.
+No other trainings this week.

 Volunteer, Wildlands Restoration Volunteers

 Check out all of the new volunteer opportunities that Wildlands Restoration Volunteers have up on their website !

 The below Newsletters are new and updated this week.
-To see list of the other newsletters, clickhere.